-An overdose of betamethasone topical is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+Long term use of high doses can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

-Avoid applying betamethasone topical to the skin of your face, underarms, or groin area without your doctor's instruction.
+Avoid applying Luxiq to the skin of your face, underarms, or groin area without your doctor's instruction.

-Do not use betamethasone topical to treat any condition that has not been checked by your doctor.
+Do not use Luxiq to treat any condition that has not been checked by your doctor.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Topical steroid medicine can be absorbed through the skin, which may cause steroid side effects throughout the body.
-Stop using betamethasone topical and call your doctor if you have:
+Your skin can absorb topical steroid medicine, which may cause steroid side effects throughout the body.
+Stop using betamethasone and call your doctor if you have:

 weight gain, puffiness in your face; or